zhangjunhd/reading-notes/software/DomainSpecificLanguages.md

 return new Computer(p, d1, d2);
 ```

-With Method Chaining, we can express the same thing with:
+With `Method Chaining`, we can express the same thing with:

 ```
 computer()